OpenNebula/docs/source/operation/vm_management/img_guide.rst

 If you want to create an **OS Image**, you need to prepare a contextualized virtual machine, and extract its disk.

-Please read first the documentation about :ref:`VM contextualization here <cong>`.
+Please read first the documentation about :ref:`VM contextualization here <context_overview>`.

 Once you have a disk you want to register, you can upload it directly using Sunstone: